nathan-barry/nathan.rs/convolutions-eval-fft.md

 4. **Generalization:** While our focus has been on cases where $ N $ is a power of 2, the FFT can be generalized to handle any $ N $ efficiently.

 **In Layman's Terms:** Imagine you have two large numbers, and you want to multiply them.
 Instead of multiplying them directly, you transform these numbers into a different representation (like changing a song into its frequency components).
 In this new representation, multiplication becomes easier.
 After multiplying, you transform the result back to get your answer.
 This is the essence of the FFT when applied to polynomial multiplication.

-I hope this summary provides a clearer understanding of the concepts.
-If you have further questions or need more details on any topic, please let me know!